Diseases of Potassium

 Chronic hyperkalemia is often associated with both chronic kidney disease and with excessive dietary potassium intake.
 Consultation with a trained dietitian to identify the food products which the patient is ingesting with high potassium content and to identify substitute foods is often helpful.

 Both "loop" (eg, furosemide and bumetanide) and thiazide diuretics increase renal potassium excretion.
-These medications are often useful in the patient with chronic kidney disease and hyperkalemia is hypertension because that they are benefits on both volume, hypertension and potassium management.
+These medications are often useful in hypertensive patient with chronic kidney disease and hyperkalemia because that they are benefits on both volume, hypertension and potassium management.
 When dosed for equivalent effects on sodium excretion, thiazide diuretics stimulate a greater increase in renal potassium excretion than do loop diuretics.
-Metolazone is a thiazide diuretic with persistent effects on renal sodium and potassium excretion even when GFR is less than 30 mL per minute per 1.73 m².
+Metolazone is a thiazide diuretic with persistent effects on renal sodium and potassium excretion even when GFR is less than 30 mL per minute per 1.73 m2.

 Medications which can induce hyperkalemia are listed above.
 Approximately 85% of patients with hyperkalemia or receiving one or more medications associated with the development of hyperkalemia.
 Appropriate reevaluation of the necessity of each medication is appropriate.
 However, given the important effects of ace inhibitor, ARB's and beta blockers and cardiovascular mortality, these medications should, in general, not be routinely discontinued, and other approaches to controlling hyperkalemia should be pursued.

 How should the patient with hypokalemia be managed?